AlexSandilands/Sublime/README.md

 Theme:
 --------
-Note: If the highlighted row in the folder tree or auto complete table is a strange flourecent colour then the png is not being found.
+Note: If the highlighted row in the folder tree or auto complete table is a strange fluorescent colour then the png is not being found.

 Make sure it is called: